 “Well?”
 Jakub was still waiting for a response.

 Payle took a deep breath.
 “You know what I think.”

-Though he wasn’t a large man, Jakub had a menacing presence about him, especially when he lost his temper.
+He wasn’t a large man, but Jakub had a menacing presence about him, especially when he lost his temper.
 With arms crossed, he gave Payle an impatient frown.
 “Why are you here, then?
 Why do you align yourself with us when you do not support our cause?”